henniggroup/electronic-structure-visualization/README.md

 Currently:
 * user can select the element(s) and orbitals(s) they want to view projections onto
 * new plot is generated only upon clicking "Generate Plot" button
-* band structure element projections are represented using "fat bands" (there is an option in the script to plot the band structure element projections as colored bands, but the way it is currently being implemented is very slow...)
+* band structure element projections are represented using "fat bands" (there is an option in the script to plot the band structure element projections as colored bands, but the way it is implemented is very slow so this option is currently disabled...)
 * band structure orbital projections are represented using "fat bands"
 * up-spin contributions plotted as filled circles, down-spin contributions (if computed) plotted as empty circles
 * user can turn on and off individual traces by clicking on the legend on the right